XiXiaPdx/mysql-agent-testapp/README.md

-Sample spring app for testing Java Agent sql obfuscation of large parameters (10MB +) Original source code from:
+Sample spring app for testing Java Agent sql obfuscation of large parameters (10MB +) Original source code from: https://github.com/spring-guides/gs-accessing-data-mysql

 There are two services - mysql and spring-app.
 The spring-app has an endpoint `/add` that will insert a large text string into the mysql database.

 The large text string is created from `/resources/largeFile.txt`

-1. Copy the java agent jar into `/newrelic` and save the jar filename as `newrelic.jar`
+1. Copy the java agent jar into `/newrelic` and save the jar filename as `newrelic.jar`.
+Configure the jar with `newrelic.yml` or environment properties on app start up.

 2. Start up mysql:
 `docker compose up`